aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/08-start-ec2.md

 #### Generate an SSH Key-pair

 SSH is [commonly](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) used to connect to Amazon EC2 instances.
 To allow you to connect to your instances, you can generate a key-pair using the AWS CLI in your AWS Cloud9 instance.
-This example uses the key name **mykey** but you can change the name of your key.
+This example uses the key name **lab-2-your-key** but you can change the name of your key.
 Enter the following command to generate a key pair:

 ```bash